 If your app has no user interface and interacts directly with our APIs, refer to our Server-to-Server Apps document for guidelines when providing details.

 When you submit your app for review, you will be asked to agree to our onboarding terms, which define basic acceptable usage.

-Note that business verification applies to your developer account, so it affects all of your apps.
-Once you submit an app for review that requires business verification, all of your existing apps and any new apps will be flagged as requiring business verification, and they will inherit your business verification status.
+Business verification applies to your developer account, so it affects all of your apps.
+Once you submit an app for review that requires business verification, all of your existing apps and any new apps will be flagged as requiring business verification, and they will inherit your verification status.
 This could adversely affect older apps that are already approved for permissions that now require business verification.
-If an app has already been approved for a permission that did not require business verification when it was approved, and business verification fails, the app will no longer be able use those permissions until you pass business verification.
+If your app has access to a permission that did not require business verification when it was approved, yet your business does not pass business verification, the app will no longer be able use those permissions until you pass.